Egine: Biography

-After the Championship of Performing Arts, Egine began receiving offers from production companies worldwide.
-And she got noticed by a production company that was based in Miami which Egine signed a contract with for 7 years.
+After the Championship of Performing Arts, Egine received offers from production companies worldwide.
+And she was noticed by a production company that was based in Miami which Egine signed a contract with for seven years.
 Since then her career has started in the US.

 Career

 Depi Evratesil

 In 2016, Grigoryan took part in Depi Evratesil (the national final organised by AMPTV to select the artist to represent Armenia in the Eurovision Song Contest 2017).